SC's Pseudo-Blog

 I will start blogging again.
 Nothing serious, just a way of catching up with folks who might be interested in what I'm doing these days.
 I'm not very good at keeping up with individuals these days.
 Or maybe it would be more accurate to say I'm not very good at initiating the process of keeping up.
 My bad, but at least blogging is a first step towards resuming regular dialog with folks I miss.

 I will not harbor any illusions about getting back to my stories.
-I have chattered here and there about them, and making myself sit down and creating more content.
+I have chattered here and there about them, about making myself sit down and creating more content.
 But that's the problem, I'd have to make myself do it.
 In the past my creative writing ... story-telling, was spontaneous.
 Call it having an active muse.
 I'd get an idea that would lodge between my ears, and I'd retain that intelligence long enough to spend an evening or two writing it down.
 That muse has been gone for years ... a dozen or more.
 I know what caused my muse to disappear, and I can't recreate the conditions which might lure it back.
 So it is what it is.
 Except for brief flashes, briefly illuminated scenes of momentary clarity regarding characters or situations they are in, there's just not that much there.
 I blame that in part on my memory, which is deteriorating due to a head cluttered with un-necessary stuff from a writer's standpoint.
 I also blame my stubborn resistance to using any kind of tech, easily to paw, to record the content of these flashes.
 I have a phone in my pocket that could easily lend itself to that task, but ... as I said, it is what it is.

 What I will chat about, well, you'll just have to stay and check it out.
 As a member of the